casangi/casadocs/markdown/parallel-processing/parallelization-control.md

-### Configuration and Start-Up {#sec517 .subsection}
+### Configuration and Start-Up

- The main library used in CASA (4.4+) to achieve parallelization is the Message Passing Interface (MPI) and in particular the [OpenMPI](http://www.open-mpi.de/ "OpenMPI") implementation.
+ [The main library used in CASA (4.4+) to achieve parallelization is the Message Passing Interface (MPI) and in particular the [OpenMPI](http://www.open-mpi.de/ "OpenMPI") implementation.
 MPI is already included in the CASA distribution so that users do not need to install it.
-The CASA distribution comes with a wrapper of the MPI executor, which is called *mpicasa*.
+The CASA distribution comes with a wrapper of the MPI executor, which is called *mpicasa*]{.
 This wrapper does several settings behind the scenes in order to properly configure the environment to run CASA in parallel.

-The collection of CASA processes which will run the jobs from parallelized tasks, is set up via *mpicasa*].
-The simplest example is to run CASA in parallel on the *[localhost* using the available cores in the machine.
+The collection of CASA processes which will run the jobs from parallelized tasks, is set up via *mpicasa*.
+The simplest example is to run CASA in parallel on the *localhost* using the available cores in the machine.
 A typical example would be to run CASA on a desktop with 16 cores such as the following example:

 ```
 path_to_casa/mpicasa -n 16 path_to_casa/casa <casa_options>